Diane Whitehouse

 Diane Whitehouse (born in Birmingham, England) is a Canadian painter, professor and art activist.

 Education

 In 1962, Whitehouse earned her NDD at the Birmingham College of Art, and in the 1980s did post-graduate work at Bergen Kunsthåndverkskole, Norway.

 She became a Canadian citizen in 1972.

 Paintings

-“Diane Whitehouse creates strong, vibrant, rish and evocative canvasses that emanate from the prairie landscape, its distances, light, space, colour and horizons.”
+“Diane Whitehouse creates strong, vibrant, rich and evocative canvasses that emanate from the prairie landscape, its distances, light, space, colour and horizons.”

 Whitehouse's paintings have been described as meditative, and referencing landscape.